 The three ethics of permaculture are:

-1.Care of the Earth, 2.
-Care of people, and 3.
-Set limits to consumption and reproduction, and redistribute surplus to the benefit of the Earth and people.
+- Set limits to consumption and reproduction, and redistribute surplus to the benefit of the Earth and people.

 At first reading, this seems a simple guide, but, like all things permaculture, a little reflection leads us into a morass of implications and decisions to be made.